 Notice the page numbers for this section on the Contents page (Page 1 up top) is wrong — it claims Events starts on Page 83 (correct) and Extra Curricular Activities starts on Page 129 (correct) but that Enrichment starts on Page 126 (wrong).
 Enrichment starts on Page 108.

 I had no idea that there was ever a chance for an immersive exchange/trip to China (Page 109) or that there were ever visiting students from Japan (Page 128).
-I’ll speak to this more and allude to some examples in the Shrine of Memories, but being a new program at the school, I’m fairly sure we always felt looked down upon and excluded by the rest of the staff and students due to how boisterous and “troublemaking” we were compared to the average student.
-And how our grades were actually generally slightly worse than the average student’s, despite being in the “Gifted Education Program”.
+Being a new program at the school, we GEP kids always felt a bit looked down upon and excluded by the rest of the staff and perhaps some students due to how boisterous and “troublemaking” we were compared to the average student.
+And how our grades were actually generally slightly worse than the average student’s, despite being in the “Gifted Education Program”, since admittance to that program was not just based on studying hard.
 Some of these events were probably year-restricted anyway, but I wonder if some of the others were just never offered or mentioned to us because we were treated like the black sheep class(es) of the school.

 Extra Curricular Activities (Page 129-172)